brimell/rimell-anamorphic/README.md

 Rimell Anamorphic includes aspect guides, safe area guides, letterbox preview, and output aspect choices because framing is part of the anamorphic workflow, even though framing alone is not the whole effect.

----

 ### 2. Elliptical bokeh

 Anamorphic lenses are associated with oval or elliptical out-of-focus highlights.
 A circular point of light can become vertically oval in the final desqueezed image.

-This happens because the optical system treats the two axes differently.
-The squeeze/desqueeze relationship and cylindrical elements affect how defocused points are shaped.

-Spherical lenses more commonly produce circular bokeh, modified by aperture blade shape, optical vignetting, cat-eye effects, and lens design.

 Rimell Anamorphic approximates this through: